AnanyaNegi/AnanyaNegi/README.md

 **A full-stack developer and open source enthusiast, I'm interested in cloud technologies and problem solving.
 Highly motivated and optimistic, I take on every opportunity which comes my way.**

-- ⚡ Mentor @GSSoC'21.
+- ⚡ I'm currently a Mentor @GSSoC'21.

-- 🔭 I’m currently working on a Personal project.
+- 🔭 I’m working on a Personal project.

-- 🌱 I’m currently learning AWS S3.
+- 🌱 I'm deep diving into the applications and concept of AWS S3.(which is pretty awesome ngl)

 - ❓ Ask me about anything related to MERN stack and related technologies.